What are Cancer Biomarkers?

 Real-time Monitoring: Some nanotechnology-based platforms allow for continuous monitoring of biomarker levels, which is valuable for tracking disease progression and treatment response.

-Several examples illustrate the application of nanotechnology in the detection of cancer biomarkers: Gold Nanoparticles: Functionalized gold nanoparticles can be used in colorimetric assays to detect specific biomarkers.
+Gold Nanoparticles: Functionalized gold nanoparticles can be used in colorimetric assays to detect specific biomarkers.
 They change color in the presence of the target biomarker, providing a simple and effective way to identify cancer.

 Quantum Dots: These semiconductor nanoparticles can be designed to emit light at specific wavelengths when they bind to cancer biomarkers, allowing for highly sensitive imaging techniques.